 Note: We inadvertently reported the revenue in the headline incorrectly originally and amended it on 8/29

-The most reliable, fact-based information on iAnthus Capital Holdings found only on its Investor Dashboard.
+For fact-based information on iAnthus Capital Holdings, view the company’s sponsored Investor Dashboard.

 Get ahead of the crowd by signing up for 420 Investor, the largest & most comprehensive premium subscription service for cannabis traders and investors since 2013.